wp-plugins/perfect-client-testimonial/readme.txt

 == Frequently asked questions ==

+1.Please Give us five star if you like it.
-1.Please contact us to solve your problem.
+2.Please contact us to solve your problem.

 == Screenshots ==